JoshMayBalGitHub/textwars/README.txt

 Also, you might have to install another app to get this working but don't worry!
 I will be trying to make the base OS work with this app.
 But, no promises, i might have to do that to make it work so yeah.
-Thats it!
+BTW, for GitHub People, the .gitignore is exclusively there and can't be ported to the main download Thats it!

 Credits: